Types of Motorhomes

 When coachbuilt or ‘A’ class motorhomes get very large and long they can be fitted with a third wheel on each side.
 This is known as a tag axle.

-The larger size this allows means that inside fitting can be even more generous.
+The larger size this allows means that inside fitting can be even more generous, however European toll charges are usually higher for tag axle vehicles.

 The American Recreation Vehicle RV